-The bitset class is designed to represent a binary field where specific bits may be turned on or off like flags.
-This can be useful for various things such as storing configuration information.
+Converting numbers between binary and decimal representations isn't really the purpose of the bitset class.
+It's designed to represent a tightly packed binary field where specific bits may be turned on or off like boolean flags.
+This is helpful for storing things like configuration information.

 It’s quite common to store this information as plain old integer values, using a combination of bitwise operators to adjust the individual bits.
-This approach can be seen in things like the Win32 API, and is still very commonly used in C programming.
+This approach can be seen in things like the Win32 API, and is still very commonly used in C programming, especially for embedded systems.
 It’s not always intuitive though, and can be tricky to follow if you’re not used to it.
-The bitset class makes it much easier and hopefully less prone to mistakes.
+The bitset class is designed to make this easier.

 As far as I know, the string functionality we're using in the examples above was only included for convenience.
 I imagine they're mainly used to help with debugging and serialisation.
 They're not intended as the main way of interacting with bitsets, but they can certainly come in handy.